 List of ATRs

-Data Collection location
+Data collection location

 Year

-A script has been developed using Python programming language which automatically collects all the ATR data from the SCDOT website.
+A script has been developed using Python programming language to automatically collect all the ATR data from the SCDOT website.
 The script will be provided to the users with the software package.
 The script collects the hourly volumes for each ATR in a separate text file, which can be directly used by the AADT estimation part of the software.
-The user also needs to specify the year of data collection and the folder where all the data will be saved.
-This process is time consuming and it takes approximately 12-20 hours depending on data availability and connectivity.
-However, this will be done once per year.
-After downloading the data, the user can reuse the data for the rest of the year.
+The user will need to specify the year of data collection and the folder where all the data will be saved.
+Although the primary use of the software is to estimate AADT of current year, the year has been kept as an input so that users can choose to estimate AADT for a previous year also, if required.
+This process takes approximately 12 to 24 hours depending on data availability, connectivity and hardware specifications of the computer.
+However, in an ideal situation, this procedure will only need to be done once per year.
+After downloading the ATR data, the user can reuse the data for the rest of the year.